Rohitnag2004/GLOBAL-GST-Calculator/README.md

 # **🌐 Global GST/VAT Calculator**

 A modern, multi-country GST/VAT calculation tool designed with a clean UI and smooth UX.
-Built for the **Samsung Innovative Campus Hackathon**, this project simplifies tax calculation across different countries with support for custom rates, history tracking, and real-time results.
+Built for the **Samsung Innovation Campus Hackathon**, this project simplifies tax calculation across different countries with support for custom rates, history tracking, and real-time results.

 ---